tuanlyphong/tuanlyphong/README.md

 ![Header Image](assets/thumb.jpg)

 ## 🌟 About Me

-I'm a passionate developer who loves to create and innovate.
+I'm obsessed with creating useful yet beautiful things on the net, and I have more than enough tools and skills to do that.
 My interests include:

 - 💻 Web Development
 - 📱 Mobile App Development
 - 🎮 Game Development
 - 🌐 Open Source Contributions
+- 🤖 AI Development
+- 📡 Embedded IoT

 ## 🔧 Technologies & Tools